 Participants on the architecture panel included Shao Weiping, chief architect, BIAD; Ma Yansong, director, MAD Architects; Schumacher, director, Zaha Hadid Architects, Beijing; Hannes Pfau, head, UN Studio Shanghai; Xu Weiguo, chair, Tsinghua University; Zhenyu, dean, Tongji University; Philip Yuan, chair, Tongji University; Zhu Pei, dean, CAFA; Na Wei, director, Elevation Workshop; Rosalynn Hu, director, Neri and Hu Architects; Li Xinggang, chief architect, CDARG; Yung Ho Chang, director, FCIZ Architects; and Wang Hui, director, Urbanus.

 The urban design and architecture panels were each half-day events, hosted at the World Financial Center.
 The landscape architecture panel was held over a full day at the Chinese Academy of Fine Art.
-The panel was partly organized by Weitzman School of Design students Chendi Zhang and Eva Cai, both research assistants for Richard Weller.
+The panel was partly organized by Weitzman students Chendi Zhang and Eva Cai, both research assistants for Richard Weller.
 It was focused on the notion of “Beautiful China,” a vague declaration of intent by President Xi Jinping to create a clean and beautiful environment across the country.
 The ambiguity of the phrase makes it ripe for exploration, Cai and Zhang say.

 “It’s more like a political concept,” says Cai.
 “It’s not like a real strategy.”

 Cai and Zhang invited a range of panelists, split between mid-career professionals and prominent scholars of landscape architecture in China.
 The idea, says Weller, was to bring two generations of landscape architects together to work through the concept.